-This slowness of wits the Tibetans share with the Mongolians; and in consequence both peoples were, in the old days of Chinese influence, frequently fleeced by the more nimble-witted Chinese merchants.
-And this is one of the reasons for the deep-seated hatred which both the Mongolians and the Tibetans have for their Celestial neighbors.
+This slowness of wits the Tibetans share with the Mongolians, and in consequence both peoples were, in the old days of Chinese influence, frequently fleeced by the more nimble-witted Chinese merchants.
+And this is one of the reasons for the deep-seated hatred which both the Mongolians and the Tibetans have for their Celestial neighbours.

-I had found the ruse of joining a Tibetan caravan so useful in escaping suspicion in Yase that I decided to join another one and sent Lhaten around the village to find out if there was any other party on its way to Lhasa.
-He found that there was none which was going all the way to the capital, but in the next rest-house there was a party of three men who were going as far as Chushul, about forty-five miles from Lhasa; and, for lack of any one better, we arranged to go on with these folk.
+I had found the ruse of joining a Tibetan caravan so useful in escaping suspicion in Yasé, that I decided to join another one, and sent Lhaten around the village to find out if there was any other party on its way to Lhasa.
+He found that there was none which was going all the way to the capital, but in the next rest-house there was a party of three men who were going as far as Chushul, about forty-five miles from Lhasa, and for lack of anyone better, we arranged to go on with these folk.

 To my regret we were comparatively late in starting, and it was nearly four o'clock before we left the village.
-In this case our new friends had no extra horses to spare, and so we were once more forced to walk.
-But I was not altogether sorry for this, for although my illness made me very weak, pedestrianism fitted in much better with my rôle of coolie, and I felt that in walking there was much less chance of discovery.
-It was now a case of walking into the lions' den, at least I felt it so; and accordingly as an additional precaution, I arranged to carry the largest and bulkiestlooking of the burdens.
-Satan, of course, was riding, and I kept close to the tail of his pony.
+In this case our new friends had no extra horses to spare, so we were once more forced to walk.
+But I was not altogether sorry for this, for though my illness made me very weak, pedestrianism fitted in much better with my rôle of coolie, and I felt that by tramping there was much less chance of discovery.
+It was now a case of walking into the lion's den, at least so I felt it, and so, as an additional precaution, I arranged to carry the largest and bulkiest-looking of the burdens.
+"Satan," of course, was riding, and I kept close to the tail of his pony.